 Of course, there could be practical difficulties if, for example, your spouse decides to change the locks.
 So it makes sense to make sure you take any important documents, clothing and so on with you if you leave.

-Leaving the home should not prejudice the results of any final settlement.
+Leaving the home should not prejudice any final settlement.

 The court will need to be satisfied that suitable arrangements will be made in the children’s interests, but this does not necessarily mean that a final agreement has be reached before you can be divorced.